QubesOS/qubes-doc/user/how-to-guides/how-to-organize-your-qubes.md

   to these generally doesn't allow spending or withdrawing any money.
 So, even the worst case scenario here wouldn't be catastrophic, unlike with her bank and brokerage accounts.
-Third, she's not too worried about any of her credit card company websites being used to attach each other or her qube (As long as it's contained to a single qube, she's fine with that level of risk.)
+Third, she's not too worried about any of her credit card company websites being used to attack each other or her qube.
+(As long as it's contained to a single qube, she's fine with that level of risk.)
 Last, but not least: She has way too many credit cards!
 While Carol is very frugal, she likes to collect the sign-up bonuses that are offered for opening new